 The JFK Johnson Residency Program consistently receives Five Stars—the highest rating—for its Physical Medicine & Rehabilitation Residency Training program from Doximity, the leading network for U.S. physicians.
+The highly respected program has grown recently with the addition of an additional residency spot for each post-graduate year, a total of 5 residents per class.

-An integral part of the training is the 1:1 attending resident ratio and the volume of patients and procedures that every resident experiences.
+An integral part of JFK’s program is the 1:1 attending resident ratio and the volume of patients and procedures that every resident experiences.
 The medical knowledge curriculum is highly structured and dovetails into a senior board review course for part one of the PM&R Board Exam.
-The course utilizes the best-selling textbook, “Physical Medicine and Rehabilitation Board Review” edited by Sara Cuccurullo, M.D., the Chair, vice president and medical director at JFK Johnson Rehabilitation Institute for over 25 years.
+The course utilizes the best-selling textbook, “Physical Medicine and Rehabilitation Board Review” edited by Sara J. Cuccurullo, M.D., the Chair, vice president and medical director at JFK Johnson Rehabilitation Institute for over 25 years.
 Many of the chapter authors are accomplished attendings serving as faculty.
-The JFK Johnson Residency Program has had 100 percent Board Pass rate for this exam for over 20 years.
+The JFK Johnson Residency Program has had a 100% Board Pass rate for this exam for over 20 years.

 Many graduated residents have become leaders in the field, serving as chairs, residency program directors, researchers and fellowship directors.
 In addition, they have started successful private practices and have hired other graduates to expand their practices.
-Since 2014, the department has grown from 10 to 32 physicians, many of whom were residents or fellows that graduated from our program.
+Since 2014, the department has grown from 10 to 32 physicians, many of whom were residents or fellows that graduated from the program.

 The PM&R Program also offers two ACGME accredited one-year fellowship training programs, one in Brain Injury Medicine and two in Pain Medicine.